ggprod/aws-sysops-labs-day1/lab2-ec2/README.md

 11. Copy and paste the DNS name in a browser tab to verify the web app installation.

-12. Close your SSH session, then return to the **EC2->Instances** page and terminate the second instance you created, leaving the first.
+12. Close your SSH session